primercuervo/vimfiles/README.md

     setxkbmap -option caps:swapescape

-you can swap the capslock and the ESC key for good.
+you can swap the capslock and the ESC key for one session, I think.
+If you like it, then you can find a way to do it for good (with xmodmap or gnome-tweaktool, for example) Find the option that suits you and your OS best.

 Enjoy!